 LEARN more about Javier and his work

-Javier is a handcrafted men accessories brand dedicated to superior quality and exquisite design.
-Javier only uses special-sourced and carefully chosen stones from around the world, as well as funky recycled materials.
+Javier is a handcrafted, men's accessories brand dedicated to superior quality and exquisite design.
+Javier only uses carefully sourced and chosen stones from around the world, as well as funky recycled materials.
 Each piece draws inspiration from nature and exotic travels across the world.
 Javier was founded by the Dubai-based design duo, Mina Jacob and Yousif Habil in collaboration with the Argentinian born globe-wanderer, Javier Gastaldi.
 The three created an accessories brand encompassing a unique hybrid of earthy sophisticated and trendy artwork.

 VISIT Out of The Box Market